Colonoscopy – Colonic Westchester, NY - Gastroenterology of Westchester LLC

 portfolio_page-template-default,single,single-portfolio_page,postid-629,ajax_fade,page_not_loaded,,qode_grid_1300,footer_responsive_adv,hide_top_bar_on_mobile_header,qode-theme-ver-13.5,qode-theme-bridge,qode_advanced_footer_responsive_1000,wpb-js-composer js-comp-ver-5.4.5,vc_responsive

-A colonoscopy is a procedure performed by a healthcare provider to test for abnormalities in the rectum or large intestine.
-For the procedure, a flexible fiberoptic camera (colonoscope) is inserted into the rectum to advance through the colon.
+Colonoscopies are a procedure performed by a healthcare provider to test for abnormalities in the rectum or large intestine.
+For the colonoscopy procedure in our Westchester, NY facility, a flexible fiberoptic camera (colonoscope) is inserted into the rectum to advance through the colon.

-A doctor may recommend a colonoscopy for a variety of reasons linked to the intestine.
+A doctor may recommend colonoscopies for a variety of reasons linked to the intestine.
 For example, colonoscopies are commonly performed by gastroenterologists to investigate symptoms such as abdominal pain, changes in bowel habits, rectal bleeding, and to screen for conditions such as colon cancer.

 Preparing for a Colonoscopy

 Before a doctor can perform a colonoscopy, a patient will need to prepare by cleaning out their colon to allow the doctor to view any potential issues through their colonoscope.
 The day before the procedure, the patient will not be allowed to consume solid foods or drink alcohol.
-Clear liquids including water, tea, broth, Jell-O, and black coffee are allowed, but patients will need to avoid anything with red, blue, or purple dye during preparation.
-Patients who will have general anesthesia will be instructed to not consume anything after midnight preceding the test.
+Clear liquids, including water, tea, broth, Jell-O, and black coffee, are allowed, but patients will need to avoid anything with red, blue, or purple dye during preparation.
+Patients who will have general anesthesia will be instructed not to consume anything after midnight preceding the test.
+Colonoscopies cannot be performed accurately if they consume products that they are instructed to avoid.

 To thoroughly clean out the colon for the procedure, patients will take a laxative the day before the exam.
 A doctor may instruct the patient to take the entirety of the laxative the night before or take the laxative the night before and morning of their procedure in a process known as “split-dosing”.